-A written directive requires the agency to have procedures for responding to routine and emergency calls and guidelines for the use of authorized emergency equipment.
+A written directive requires the agency to have procedures for responding to routine and emergency calls and guidelines for the use of authorized emergency equipment, as outlined in §346.03, Wis.
+Stats.

-6.1.4 Vehicle Pursuits - §346.03(6)
+6.1.4 Vehicle Pursuits

 A written directive establishes procedures governing pursuits of motor vehicles that incorporate the requirements of §346.03(6), Wis.
 Stats., and address or include the following: